 For the above reasons, the Motion for Default and Final Decision filed by the Division of Police Standards is hereby granted.
 See 555 CMR 1.10(4).
 The Respondent was afforded the opportunity for a full and fair hearing.
 See M.G.L. c.
-30A, § 10 (providing that, "[i]n conducting adjudicatory proceedings," "agencies shall afford all parties an opportunity for full and fair hearing," and "[u]nless otherwise provided by any law, agencies may" "place on any party the responsibility of requesting a hearing if the agency notifies [the party] in writing of [the party's] right to a hearing and of [the party's] responsibility to request the hearing" and "make informal disposition of any adjudicatory proceeding by" "default"), § 13 (providing that, "[e]xcept as otherwise provided in this section, no agency shall revoke or refuse to renew any license unless it has first afforded the licensee an opportunity for hearing in conformity with [§§ 10, 11, and 12]," but "[t]his section shall not apply" "[w]here the revocation, suspension or refusal to renew is based solely upon failure of the licensee to file timely reports, schedules, or applications . . . "), incorporated by reference in M.G.L. c.
+30A, § 10 (providing that, "[i]n conducting adjudicatory proceedings," "agencies shall afford all parties an opportunity for full and fair hearing," and "[u]nless otherwise provided by any law, agencies may" "place on any party the responsibility of requesting a hearing if the agency notifies [the party] in writing of [the party's] right to a hearing and of [the party's] responsibility to request the hearing" and "make informal disposition of any adjudicatory proceeding by" "default"), § 13 (providing that, "[e]xcept as otherwise provided in this section, no agency shall revoke or refuse to renew any license unless it has first afforded the licensee an opportunity for hearing in conformity with [§§ 10, 11, and 12]," but "[t]his section shall not apply" "[w]here the agency is required by any law to revoke, suspend or refuse to renew a license, as the case may be, without exercising any discretion in the matter, on the basis of a court conviction or judgment" or "[w]here the revocation, suspension or refusal to renew is based solely upon failure of the licensee to file timely reports, schedules, or applications . . ."), incorporated by reference in M.G.L. c.
 6E, § 10(f) and 555 CMR 1.10(4).

-The Commission finds, by clear and convincing evidence, that the Respondent is not fit for duty as an officer, is dangerous to the public, has been convicted of a misdemeanor, has a pattern of unprofessional police conduct that may escalate, and has repeated sustained internal affairs complaints for the same or different offenses.
+The Commission finds, by clear and convincing evidence, that the Respondent has been and used force in violation of M.G.L. c.
+6E, § 14.
 See M.G.L. c.
-6E, §§ 10(a)(xvi), 10(b)(i), 10(b)(ii), and 10(b)(v).
+6E, § and 10(a)(x).
 Thus, the Respondent's certification is hereby revoked.